 The effectiveness of cloth masks depends on how porous the fabric is.
 Look for cloth masks made of multiple layers of tightly woven, breathable fabric.
 One way to test a cloth mask is by holding it up to a light source and seeing if the mask blocks the light.

-Surgical masks can be layered underneath cloth masks for improved fit and filtration.
+If high-quality masks are not accessible, then surgical masks can be layered underneath cloth masks for improved fit and filtration.
 The cloth mask holds the surgical mask in place.
-Layering masks may be less comfortable and less breathable than a single mask alone, but is more effective at controlling the spread of the delta variant than either of the masks alone.
+Layering masks may be less comfortable and less breathable than a single mask alone, but is more effective at controlling the spread of delta and omicron variants than either of the masks alone.